Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use AWS services that replicate data across regions, and re-wrap the data encryption key created in the source region by using the CMK in the target region so that the target region's CMK can decrypt the database encryption key.
 - [ ] Configure the target region's AWS service to communicate with the source region's AWS KMS so that it can decrypt the resource in the target region.

-### A Security Engineer received an AWS Abuse Notice listing EC2 instance IDs that are reportedly abusing other hosts.
-Which action should the Engineer take based on this situation?
-(Choose three.)

-- [ ] Use AWS Artifact to capture an exact image of the state of each instance.
-- [x] Create EBS Snapshots of each of the volumes attached to the compromised instances.
-- [x] Capture a memory dump.
-- [ ] Log in to each instance with administrative credentials to restart the instance.
-- [x] Revoke all network ingress and egress except for to/from a forensics workstation.
-- [ ] Run Auto Recovery for Amazon EC2.

 ### A Security Administrator is configuring an Amazon S3 bucket and must meet the following security requirements: Encryption in transit Encryption at rest Logging of all object retrievals in AWS CloudTrail Which of the following meet these security requirements?
 (Choose three.)

 - [x] Specify ג€aws:SecureTransportג€: ג€trueג€ within a condition in the S3 bucket policy.